ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 As you can see, the query is a bit more complicated.
 - The `let subscriptionFilter = dynamic([{Subscription}]);` line will create an array of selected subscriptions based on the Subscription parameter.
 If no subscription is selected, the array is empty.
-- The filter `| where array_length(subscriptionFilter) == 0 or subscription in (subscriptionFilter)` will show all apis if no subscription is selected or apis with requests that have a matching subscription if one or more are selected in the Subscription filter.
+- The filter `| where array_length(subscriptionFilter) == 0 or subscription in (subscriptionFilter)` will show all APIs if no subscription is selected or APIs with requests that have a matching subscription if one or more are selected in the Subscription filter.

 The New Parameter screen should look like this.